-Authorize OGE to conduct random audits of public and confidential financial disclosures to ensure the accuracy of the document
+• Authorize OGE to conduct random audits of public and confidential financial disclosures to ensure the accuracy of the document

 OGE is generally considered to have a compliance mentality - the agency will ensure that the proper forms are filed, but does not check the accuracy of the data.
-This raises the specter that some financial disclosure will be incomplete or inaccurate, but that can be combated by having OGE randomly audit a number of the disclosures.
+This raises the specter that some financial disclosure will be incomplete or inaccurate.
+As a deterrent, OGE should have the authority to audit financial disclosures for cause and the responsibility to randomly and routinely audit a certain limited number of disclosures.

-Authorize OGE to conduct random audits of decisions by DAEOs for each agency
+Authorize OGE to conduct random reviews of decisions by ethics officials for each agency

-OGE is consulted by ethics officers in the DAEO system, but the DAEO has the authority to issue final decisions concerning many ethics matters.
-To ensure that agencies are applying the highest standards and coming to the best decisions, OGE should randomly audit DAEO decisions.
+Agency ethics officials often consult OGE about ethics issues, but those officials have the authority to issue final decisions concerning many ethics matters.
+To ensure that agencies are applying the highest standards and coming to the best decisions, OGE should randomly audit agency ethics decisions.

-• Require OGE to approve waivers from CCOI laws
+Require OGE to approve waivers concerning CCOI laws

-When offering a waiver exempting an employee from the application of CCOI laws in a specific situation, ethics officers in the DAEO system must consult with OGE, but the ultimate decision remains with them.
-To ensure that waivers are appropriate, and that agencies are not cutting corners, OGE should be required to approve the waiver.
+When offering a waiver exempting an employee from the application of CCOI laws in a specific situation, agency ethics officials must consult with OGE, but the ultimate decision remains with the agency official.
+To ensure that waivers are appropriate, and that agencies are not cutting corners, the law should require OGE to approve the waiver.

-Require congressional review of current OGE decisions on "compartmentalization" and require congressional approval for any future decisions
+• Require congressional review of current OGE decisions on "compartmentalization" and require congressional approval for any future decisions